This homemade limeade recipe is sweet and tangy, a real showstopper for sure!

 Refreshingly simple limeade is so easy to make!

-- Prepare a simple syrup by dissolving 1 1/2 cups of sugar and 2 cups of fresh or bottled lime juice in boiling water.
+- Prepare a simple syrup by dissolving sugar and fresh or bottled lime juice in boiling water.
 Pour into a gallon-sized pitcher.

 - Add lime zest to the pitcher and fill with cold water.